 [your name].

-The client has already received several payment request emails, so you can be more demanding.
+The client has already received several payment request emails, so you can use more direct, stronger language.
 Remain courteous, but don't be afraid to stand up for yourself.
-Here's a starting point:

-Subject line: Invoice is now due over a month
+Subject line: Invoice is now overdue by a month

 Hi [client’s name],

-The invoice for [your product or service] is now due over a month; hence the payment is a month overdue too.
+According to our contract, the invoice for [your product or service] should have been pid over a month ago.
+The payment is, therefore, a month overdue.
 Please refer to the invoice attached to this email.

-Please reach out to me if you have any questions regarding the payment.
+Please reach out if you have any questions regarding the payment.
 If not, please make the payment as agreed.

 Best,